aptos-labs/aptos-core/developer-docs-site/docs/tutorials/tutorial-my-first-transaction.md

     The setup script performs these actions:

-    * Installs rustup, an installer for the Rust programming language, in which Diem Core is implemented.
+    * Installs rustup, an installer for the Rust programming language, in which Aptos Core is implemented.
     * Installs the required versions of the rust-toolchain.
     * Installs CMake to manage the build process.